•

 Make a planned gift to the community through our fund and you will receive a "Windmill" recognition award.

-Their generous gifts, which these Fund Advisory Committee members have written into their estate plans, continue a ten-year tradition for NCCFF.
+This generous gift, which Cory and Jenny have written into their estate plan, continue an eleven-year tradition for NCCFF.
 Every person who has joined the FAC in the past decade has made that same commitment.

-To our knowledge, NCCFF is the only Nebraska Community Foundation-affiliated fund to continue this tradition.
-"So far, NCCFF has received 31 confirmed planned gifts, which further strengthens NCCFF’s Endowment Fund and allows us to continue ‘investing in the people’ of this community," Moyer said.
+To our knowledge, NCCFF is the only Nebraska Community Foundation-affiliated fund to practice this tradition.
+"So far, NCCFF has received 33 confirmed planned gifts, which further strengthens NCCFF’s Endowment Fund and allows us to continue ‘investing in the people’ of this community," Turner said.

 "Thank you all for giving back to your hometown through your estate planning."